ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/iis/tuning.md

 This file provided the options available above and some additional parameters
 * `dynamicCompressionEnableCpuUsage="90"`
-  *  CPU utilization is calculated every 30 seconds, when the CPU utilization raises above this value, dynamic compression will be disabled.
+  *  CPU utilisation is calculated every 30 seconds, when the CPU utilisation raises above this value, dynamic compression will be disabled.
 Reduce this value accordingly.

 Click on `Apply` on the right-hand side to commit the change.